williamsl25/Angular-TODO-/Notes.md

 ```
 angular.module("todoListApp", []);
 ```
-8. The reason you include the empty array is so that Angular knows to create an app called ToDoListApp.
+8. The reason you include the empty array is so that Angular knows to create an app called todoListApp.
 9.  bootstrap our angular app within the HTML template in the body tag of index.html
 ```
 ng-app="todoListApp"